 - if you have any underlying medical conditions

-The answers to these questions will be extremely helpful to your doctor.
-They will help him or her diagnose the cause of your unusual behavior.
-They will also assist him or her in determining whether your problem is a mental or medical issue.
+The answers to these questions will be extremely helpful to your healthcare provider.
+They’ll help diagnose the cause of your unusual behavior.
+They’ll also help your healthcare provider determine whether it’s a mental health or medical issue.

-If you have a hormonal imbalance, the strange behavior may subside after being prescribed medications to balance your hormones.
-Replacement estrogen, low-dose birth control pills, and progesterone injections are commonly prescribed medicines.
+If you have a hormonal imbalance, your personality change may subside after you take the prescribed medications to balance your hormones.
+Replacement estrogen, low-dose birth control pills, and progesterone injections are commonly prescribed medications.